Michonne: Season 5

-In the midseason premiere "What Happened and What's Going On", Michonne pushes the idea of going to Washington, D.C. despite Noah's (Tyler James Williams) community being overrun in Richmond, Virginia.
-Later, Tyreese is bitten and Michonne is forced to amputate his arm, but he dies of blood loss anyway.
-In the episode "Them", Michonne shows concern for Sasha telling her not to give in to anger like Tyreese over her recent losses, but Sasha then breaks formation in silently pushing away walkers by attacking them.
-Sasha walks off irritated.
+In the midseason premiere "What Happened and What's Going On", Michonne convinces Rick about going to Washington, D.C.
+The group runs out of gas and has to continue their journey on foot, eventually running out of food and water.
 The group trudge on sixty miles to DC, as they face a tornado in the process.
-In the episode "The Distance", Maggie and Sasha introduce Aaron (Ross Marquand) to the group, who reveals himself as a recruiter for a safe haven, Alexandria, and takes them there despite going a dangerous route because of their previous mistrusting of communities like Terminus and Woodbury.), they are hesitant to trust him because of what happened in Woodbury and Terminus.
+In the episode "The Distance", Aaron (Ross Marquand) is introduced to the group, who reveals himself as a recruiter for a safe haven, Alexandria.
+They are hesitant to trust him because of what happened in Woodbury and Terminus.
 Rick initially decides not to take the risk, prompting Michonne to step in and challenge his decision.
 She argues that the group should give Aaron a chance for the sake of survival, successfully convincing Rick to change his mind.
 The group arrives at the gates of Alexandria the next day.
 Rick hears children laughing inside the community's walls, and Michonne smiles, knowing they have made the right decision.

 In the episode "Remember", Rick's group has difficulty assimilating into the daily routines of the Alexandria residents.
 The people of Alexandria, led by politician Deanna Monroe (Tovah Feldshuh), have been shielded from many of the dangers and tribulations that the new world holds, which causes Rick's group to believe they are weak.
 Deanna asks Rick and Michonne to become the town constables, and they both accept their new roles.
 In the episode "Forget", Michonne has traded in her usual clothes for a police uniform.
 Deanna explains to Rick and Michonne that their basic roles as constables are to keep the peace and establish a sense of civilization inside the walls of Alexandria.
-Deanna invites the entire group to a welcoming party at her house, and Michonne reluctantly attends.
-Abraham finds her outside by herself, and the two have a discussion about adjusting to their new lives.
-Michonne is later seen hanging her sword on the fireplace mantle of one of Alexandria's houses, although she doesn't appear happy about doing so.
+Michonne is later seen hanging her sword on the fireplace mantle in her house in Alexandria.